 Use functions to transform and manipulate S-parameter data.
 Import and export N-port Touchstone® files.
 Visualize S-parameters on cartesian, polar, or Smith charts.
-Measure VSWR, reflection coefficients, phase, and group delay.
+Measure VSWR, reflection coefficients, phase delay, and group delay.

 RF Network Design